Duckxz/HolePuncher/README.md

 # HolePuncher

-a lua HolePuncher, requires [lua-std](https://github.com/Duckxz/lua-std) in same folder
+a lua HolePuncher, requires lua-std(unavailable) in same folder